SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Action Taken:** SKIP - Restaurant no longer on our platform.
 Do not proceed with course assignment.

+#### Sushi Express Chambly (Line 231)
+**Status:** ❌ NOT FOUND IN DATABASE (or name changed) **Date:** 2025-11-03

+**Details:**
+- Restaurant name from active list: "Sushi Express Chambly"
+- Searched database for variations: "Sushi Express", "Chambly", "A Plus sushi"
+- Found related restaurants but no exact match:
+  - Express Asian Food (Changed to A Plus sushi) - ID: 222, status: suspended
+  - Restaurant Étoile de Chambly (Dropped) - ID: 450, status: suspended
+  - Sushi Express Fantasia - ID: 348, status: suspended

+**Action Taken:** Not found - restaurant may have been renamed, dropped, or never migrated.
+Restaurant should be removed from `Restaurants-active.md` list or verified against actual restaurant name.

 #### Sushi Fleury (Restaurant ID: 596)
 **Status:** ⏳ NEEDS WORK - 338 dishes, 0 courses, 100% unassigned
 **Date:** 2025-11-03